appsmithorg/appsmith/README.md

 You can build complex workflows using pre-built widgets (forms, tables, charts etc.), connect to any API or Database and even write conditional logic using Javascript.

-API Support: REST & GraphQL APIs
+API Support: REST & GraphQL APIs<br/>

-Database Support: PostgreSQL, MongoDB & MySQL
+Database Support: PostgreSQL, MongoDB, MySQL, Redshift, Elastic Search<br/>
 Hosting: Cloud-hosted & On-premise

 Explore more details below, or [quickly start building on your own](#%EF%B8%8F-quickstart).